-Prerequisite: Each student must meet the criteria under either (a) or (b) as follows: (a) ACT Math score of 19 or above, Accuplacer Elementary Algebra score of 80 or above, or score 41 or above on the COMPASS Algebra Test; or (b) the student must have earned a grade of "C" or higher in MATH 0043 Foundations for College Algebra.
+Prerequisite: Each student must meet the criteria under either (a) or (b) as follows: (a) ACT Math score of 19+, Next Gen AccuPlacer QAS Test score of 251+ OR (b) the student must have earned a grade of "C" or higher in MATH 0043 Foundations for College Algebra.

 This course introduces basic computer programming concepts and applications.
 No prior experience in programming is assumed.
 Working within a programming environment, the course covers language syntax, data types operators, expressions, statements, loops, input/output, functional programming, and object-oriented programming.